ConnectNowUK/docs/docs/queue-system/user-guide/user-guide.md

 ## Working with queries

+You can work with queries from the queries dropdown in the navbar.
+If there are no incoming or ongoing queries, the "Queries" text will be grey.
+If there is a new incoming query you can answer, you will see a red dot next to the "Queries" text, and the text itself will be bold.
+If there is an ongoing query, the "Queries" text will also be black and bold.

 ### Seeing incoming queries

 When your status is online, you will see any new incoming queries immediately in the queries dropdown in the navbar.